NilArj/drag_show/README.md

    - Logistic Regression Model
    - Random Forest Classification Model
    - Decision Tree Classification Model

+## Project Insights
-7. Model Evaluation: The models were evaluated using classification reports to determine the most suitable model for shows like "La Más Draga."
+Model Evaluation: The models were evaluated using classification reports to determine the most suitable model for shows like "La Más Draga."
+According to the evaluation, the Decision Tree Classification model was found to be the most suitable for predicting contestant success.

 ## Screenshots
 <div style="display: flex; flex-direction: row;">